isaac-sim/IsaacLab/docs/source/how_to_guides/01_assets/cartpole.rst

 ..
 TODO: Add isaac sim screenshot and replace GIF with a webdb

-In :ref:`creating-base-env` participants will learn to control the pole to stabilize the cart, but this tutorial focuses on merely constructing the :class:`ArticulationCfg` that defines the cartpole.
+In :ref:`tutorial-create-base-env` participants will learn to control the pole to stabilize the cart, but this tutorial focuses on merely constructing the :class:`ArticulationCfg` that defines the cartpole.